Uniqueness of meromorphic function sharing three small functions CM with its $n-$ exact difference: Introduction and main results

-A meromorphic function $a$ on $\mathbb{C}^{n}$ satisfying $T(r,a)=S(r,f)$ is called a small function of $f$.
-We say that two nonconstant meromorphic functions on $\mathbb{C}^{n}$ $f$ and $g$ share small function $a$ CM(IM) if $f-a$ and $g-a$ have the same zeros counting multiplicities (ignoring multiplicities).
+A meromorphic function $a$ satisfying $T(r,a)=S(r,f)$ is called a small function of $f$.
+We say that two nonconstant meromorphic functions $f$ and $g$ share small function $a$ CM(IM) if $f-a$ and $g-a$ have the same zeros counting multiplicities (ignoring multiplicities).
+And we that $f(z)$ and $g(z)$ share $a$ CM almost if